 Here are some examples of ways to earn more money:

-- Start a side hustle.
-This could be coaching students on the weekends, driving for Uber or taking paid online surveys.
+This could be coaching students on the weekends, driving for Uber, or taking paid online surveys.
 There are tons of ways to make money outside your 9-5.
 Now that you have a clear plan to pay off your debts, you’ll be more motivated than ever to figure out creative new ways to earn money.

-- Create an online business.
-There are so many websites and blogs that earn money from ads, affiliates and other online products.
+There are so many websites and blogs that earn money from ads, affiliates, and other online products.
+Find your niche and get started.

 3. Celebrate Your Wins